 How Long Is 12 Inches?

-Common Objects That Measure 12 Inches
+Common Objects That Are About 12 Inches Long

 Standard Rulers